 This subject seeks to explain human behaviour within organizations.
-It draws upon a range of disciplines, but with particular reliance on behavioural sciences of psychology and social psychology and their derived disciplines.
-Its foci are the individual, the group, and the behavioural processes of organization integration, change and development.
-Topics covered include personality, perception, attitudes and values, motivation, learning, interpersonal behaviour (and skills), group dynamics, leadership and teamwork, decision - making, power and control, and the behavioural implications of change and development.
-Wherever appropriate, case examples from Australia will be used.
-Organization, administrative and management theories and constructs serve as integrating and explanatory frameworks for the subject.
+It draws predominantly from the behavioural science disciplines of psychology and social psychology.
+Its foci are the individual, the group, and the behavioural processes involved in organization integration, change and development.
+Topics covered include personality, attitudes and values, motivation and learning, interpersonal behaviour, group dynamics, leadership and teamwork, decision-making, power and control.